What are the phases of grief?

 This stage comes with a lot of guilt and regret, which may linger for a long time leading to potentially harmful behavioural problems if not handled cautiously.

 Grief and loss come with deep hurt and sadness.
 This often sets in after the earlier stages subside.
-It could be a difficult and overwhelming experience; you may feel confused and drained as it seems impossible to adjust to the loss of that loved one or diagnosis of a terminal illness.
+It could be a difficult and overwhelming experience; you may feel confused and drained as it seems impossible to adjust to the diagnosis of a terminal illness.

 This is where strong emotional support from family and friends is crucial.
 With good support, some people may get through this phase in a short time; however, for others, it may culminate in major depression and addiction.

 If you feel stuck in this phase and can’t seem to shake off the sadness after a long period of grief, it may be time to talk with a grief counsellor or mental health professional.

 While acceptance does not always imply that you are now happy and have moved on from loss, it does mean that you have accepted that the event has happened or is happening and have used that experience to shape your perspective positively.

 Instead of continuously blaming yourself or someone else for the death of your loved one, you may choose to be thankful for the good times you shared with them and the lessons you have learned from the loss.